NCAR/GlobusArchiver/README.md

 The instructions that follow assume these two programs are in your path.

-# Installing the Globus Python SDK
+## Installing the Globus Python SDK
 To run GlobusArchiver.py, you will need the Globus Python SDK installed.

 As long as you have write permissions in your python3 environment, you can install it yourself using pip.
-INstructions online are straightforward: https://globus-sdk-python.readthedocs.io/en/stable/installation/
+Instructions online are straightforward: https://globus-sdk-python.readthedocs.io/en/stable/installation/

-# Installing GlobusArchiver
+## Installing GlobusArchiver

 After you have cloned the GlobusArchiver repository, you can run checkout_externals to get any external dependencies: